GitEin11/mp3_synched_lrc_spotify_downloader/README.md

-# Play a song from spotify, run the script, mp3 is downloaded, lrc is downloaded and translated (JAP to Romaji, KOR to Romaja, CHI to Pinyin)
+# Play a song from spotify, run the script

 Prereq list.